555Russich/phones_range/README.md

 `python3 gen_dict.py --list-operators`

-It's possible to combine filters
+It's possible to combine filters and pass few values for one filter

 Generated dict will look like that: